Example of an entry

 - Press the

-- Choose the file from your computer and upload.
+- Choose upload the file from your computer or use Ctrl+V to simply paste images from your Clipboard.

 Annotate uploaded images